jgadsden/jgadsden/lyrics/rattling-kind-all-around-the-town.md

 Its like a viral infection
 It keeps on spreading
-Travelling all over our town
+Travelling all over the town

 Open your eyes
 Take a look around